 The shoulder is a ball-socket joint compromised of bones, ligaments, tendons, nerves, and muscles (1).
 Each of these structures is important to shoulder function.

-The shoulder has two important joints: the AC and GH joint.
+The shoulder has two important joints: the AC and GH joints.
 The AC joint (Acromioclavicular joint) is the smaller of the two joints.
 It is where the collarbone meets the boney prominence on the top of the shoulder called the Acromion.
 It is susceptible to injury which can cause popping with and without pain (2).

 The Glenohumeral joint (GH) is the larger of the two joints and is a ball socket joint.
-The humerus, your upper arm bone has a rounded end that connects with the boney socket thereby forming the large ball in socket joint.
+The humerus, your upper arm bone has a rounded end that connects with the boney socket thereby forming the large ball in the socket joint.

 Ligaments are thick pieces of connective tissue that connect bone to bone.
 There are many ligaments in the shoulder that provide stability and support (3).
 Examples include the superior and inferior Glenohumeral ligament.